MANTHANATTAN/NLP_Sentiment_Analysis/README.md

-EE626
-Recommendation Engine

-Krishn Kanhaiya Tikmani
-Abhishek Bajpai
-Mujahid Bari
-Akshat Purohit
+# Fine Grained Sentiment Analysis of Movie Review

-Files and their Content Summary
+### Files and their Content Summary

-Fine Grained Sentiment Analysis Part

-In FineGrainedSenti Folder

 - classifier.py - It containes the classes that are defined for logistic regression and svm for training and testing purpose.